wikiknights/cs-materials/src/structs/structs-practice-answers.md

 \newpage

-5. Fill in the blank to give students names, calculate their grade average, and print it out.
+5. Fill in the blanks to give students names, calculate their grade average, and print it out.

   **Answer:**